- Family: N/A

 How Long Do Flowerhorn Cichlids Live For?

-Fahaka Pufferfish have a life expectancy 8 to 10 years in an aquarium with proper care and conditions.
+Fahaka Pufferfish have a life expectancy of 8 to 10 years in an aquarium with proper care and conditions.

 How fast/slow should you expect Flowerhorn Cichlid to grow?